Table of Contents[Hide][Show]

 Did you ever wonder where and why there are so many soy foods in America?
 Tempeh, edamame, tofu, shoyu, miso, and so many others.

 If the world of soy has you confused, let’s clear the air on miso.
-This traditional food that can be either a blessing or a burden to your health depending on how you source and use it.
+This traditional food can be either a blessing or a burden to your health depending on how you source and use it.

 Soy: Inherently Inedible